Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Introduction

-From a theoretical point of view, preferences derived by \cite{epstein1989substitution} enables to study frequency aspects of investor's preferences, and quickly became a standard in the asset pricing literature.
-With the important results of \cite{bansal2004risks}, long-run risk started to enter asset pricing discussions. \cite{dew2016asset} investigate frequency-specific prices of risk for various models and conclude that cycles longer than business cycle are significantly priced in the market.
-Other papers utilize frequency domain and Fourier transform to facilitate estimation procedures for parameters hard to estimate using conventional approaches. \cite{berkowitz2001generalized} generalizes band spectrum regression and enables to estimate dynamic rational expectations models matching data only in particular ways, for example, forcing estimated residuals to be close to white noise. \cite{dew2016risky} proposes spectral density estimator of long-run standard deviation of consumption growth, which is a key component for determining risk premiums under Epstein-Zin preferences, and shows its superior performance compared to the previous approaches. \cite{crouzet2017multi} develop model of multi-frequency trade set in frequency domain and show that restricting trading frequencies reduces price informativeness at those frequencies, reduces liquidity and increases return volatility.
+From a theoretical point of view, preferences derived by \cite{epstein1989substitution} enable the study of frequency aspects of investor preferences and this has quickly become a standard in the asset pricing literature.
+With the important results of \cite{bansal2004risks}, long-run risk started to enter asset pricing discussions. \cite{dew2016asset} investigate frequency-specific prices of risk for various models and conclude that cycles longer than the business cycle are significantly priced in the market.
+Other papers utilize the frequency domain and Fourier transform to facilitate estimation procedures for parameters hard to estimate using conventional approaches. \cite{berkowitz2001generalized} generalizes band spectrum regression and enables the estimation of dynamic rational expectation models matching data only in particular ways, for example, forcing estimated residuals to be close to white noise. \cite{dew2016risky} proposes a spectral density estimator of the long-run standard deviation of consumption growth, which is a key component for determining risk premiums under Epstein-Zin preferences and shows superior performance compared to the previous approaches. \cite{crouzet2017multi} developed a model of a multifrequency trade set in the frequency domain and showed that restricting trading frequencies reduces price informativeness at those frequencies, reduces liquidity and increases return volatility.
+One of the rare exceptions that entertains the idea of combining horizon-specific risk with tail events is \cite{BARRO20211}, who show that most of the risk premium is attributable to rare event risk, but the long-run risk component contributes to fitting the Sharpe ratio as well.

 The debate clearly indicates that the standard assumptions leading to classical asset pricing models do not correspond with reality.
-In this paper, we suggest that more general pricing models have to be defined and they should take into consideration both asymmetry of dependence structure among stock market, and different behavior of investors at various investment horizons.
+In this paper, we suggest that more general pricing models have to be defined and should take into consideration both the asymmetry of the dependence structure among the stock market and the relation of asymmetry to different investor behaviors at various investment horizons.